ianhomer/dotfiles/docs/future.md

 # future

-A few areas are on my mind to improve.
-These are simply background hobby investigations.
+These areas are on my mind to improve.
+These are background hobby investigations.

 ## keyboard configuration